-Response: The LEA PIP will be available to families in the Parent Guide and on the District and school websites.
+Response: The LEA PIP will be available to families in the Parent Guide on the District and school websites and on the Family Engagement app.
 Hard copies are available in each school's front office and in each Family Center in the Title I Parent notebook.
 Each family will receive a tri-fold brochure outlining the LEA PIP in family-friendly language.

 - The LEA Parent Guide has one cover and pages in English and the other cover and pages in Spanish.
-Each family receives a hard copy, and the Parent Guide is posted on the district website. - The LEA website and hard copies at schools provide information in three languages regarding community services available to families. - The LEA partners with the local Haitian-Creole radio station and church for translators for parent events, translated documents and parent information, and dissemination of information to families. - The LEA maintains a list of translators to call upon as needed and provides for translation of materials in Spanish and other languages through local translators and /or Trans/Act. - · The LEA provides Spanish and Haltian-Creole translators for parent events. - · Each school's Family Resource Center has parent information and literacy materials in Spanish, as well as a parent involvement paraprofessionals who builds capacity with ELL parents utilizing their skills to assist other ELL parents, including providing classes in English acquisition.
-Family Resource Centers offer Sed de Saber kits to families. - The district Family Portal website link provides families with achievement, attendance, and discipline data which includes a translation feature. - The LEA provides English grammar classes for English to ELL families. - The LEA has educated schools on the requirements of communicating with all families, including those with disabilities, homeless, and speakers of other languages. - The LEA provides each schools reception desk staff with frequently asked questions by parents and answers in other languages to facilitate communication between staff and parents. - At the annual PIPT training day the Title I Resource Staff will provide technical assistance on website resource for ELL families. - .
+Each family receives a hard copy, and the Parent Guide is posted on the district website and on the District Family Engagement app. - The LEA website and hard copies at schools provide information in three languages regarding community services available to families. - The LEA partners with the local Haitian-Creole radio station and church for translators for parent events, translated documents and parent information, and dissemination of information to families. - · The LEA maintains a list of translators to call upon as needed for parent events and provides for translation of materials in Spanish and other languages through local translators and /or Trans/Act. - .
+Each school's Family Resource Center has parent information and literacy materials in Spanish, as well as a parent involvement paraprofessionals who builds capacity with ELL parents utilizing their skills to assist other ELL parents, including providing classes in English acquisition.
+Family Resource Centers offer Sed de Saber kits to families. - · The District Family Portal website link provides families with achievement, attendance, and discipline data which includes a translation feature. - \cdot The LEA provides weekly English grammar classes for English to ELL families at a centrally located school. - · The LEA has educated schools, including giving them resource materials, on the requirements of communicating with all families, including those with disabilities, homeless, and speakers of other languages. - · The LEA provides each schools reception desk staff with frequently asked questions by parents and answers in other languages to facilitate communication between staff and parents.

+- · At the annual PIPT training day the Title I Resource Staff will provide technical assistance on website resource for ELL families. - .
 Each school website and district website will include a link to "Parent Institute", a resource for all families including Spanish speakers. - .
-School information on ways families can support their child's academic success is sent home with students, available on the District and school websites, and through conferences with the classroom teacher or administrator. - .
-As new families enroll in schools, the Title I Para III Achievement and Family Associate located in each Title I school welcomes the families and provides them with information on family engagement to increase student achievement.
+School information on ways families can support their child's academic success is sent home with students, available on the District and school websites, and through conferences with the classroom teacher or administrator. - .The new District Family Engagement app will provide families with academic standards, ways to support learning at home, workshop opportunities, ways to be engaged as a parent, family resources, and much more. - .An ELL Parent Meeting with translators offered 3 times a year will provide updates on the ELL program and information and resources to support the academic achievement of ELL students. - .
+As new families enroll in schools, the Title I Para III Achievement and Family Associate, located in each Title I school, welcomes the families and provides them with information on family engagement to increase student achievement.